 As explained further in Annex A2, the engine house of ISO is its Technical Committees (TCs).
-International organisations such as FIG can gain Liaison status (this status is explained further in Annex A4) to relevant TCs and thus influence activity.
-It is vital, however, that liaison bodies are active - although the internet is increasingly being used in the work of developing standards, the bulk of the decisions are still made when a Working Group of Experts meets in the same room.
+International organisations such as FIG can gain Liaison status (this status is explained further in Annex A4) and appoint individuals as Experts to relevant TCs and thus influence activity.
+It is vital, however, that liaison bodies are active - although the Internet is increasingly being used in the work of developing standards, the bulk of the decisions are still made when a Working Group of Experts meets in the same room.
 This means that FIG must be willing to fund Experts for the necessary travel, that Experts must have a realistic expectation of being able to prepare for and attend the meetings, and that FIG must prioritise key TCs rather than try to spread its budget of cash and Experts too thinly.
-To achieve this, the FIG Council, in consultation with other relevant NGOs representing surveyors, will need to oversee and coordinate the process of choosing which Experts should be funded for which activities, basing decisions on the importance to the Federation and the surveying profession.
-At the moment, the Task Force on Standards advises the Council on such decisions.
+To achieve this, the FIG Council, in consultation with other relevant NGOs representing surveyors, will need to oversee and coordinate the process of choosing which Experts should be funded for which activities, basing decisions on the importance to FIG and the surveying profession.
+The FIG Standards Network will advise the Council on such decisions.